ModiaSim/Modia3D.jl/docs/src/index.md

 Modia3D animation can be exported in threejs-json-format and then imported in the open source web app [threejs.org](https://threejs.org/editor/) and use all the features of threejs, for example to export in the widely used glb format (= the binary version of the [glTF](https://www.khronos.org/gltf/) format) and use any glb-viewer (for example 3D-Viewer of Windows 10).

-Additionally, the (free) community or the (commercial) professional version of the [DLR Visualization](http://www.systemcontrolinnovationlab.de/the-dlr-visualization-library/) library is supported that provides online animation (during simulation) and generation of mpg4-videos.
-To install the free version for *Windows* or for *Linux* perform the following steps:
+Additionally, Modia3D uses the (free) community or the (commercial) professional version of the [DLR Visualization Library](https://visualization.ltx.de/) for 3D simulations.
+It provides online animation (during simulation) and the generation of mpg4-videos.
+If you don't use the DLR Visualization Library result animation is switched of.

-1. Go to [https://visualization.ltx.de/](https://visualization.ltx.de/), provide your contact information and click on *Request download* for *Community Edition*.
-Afterwards, you get a link to download the library and you need to unzip the file.
+Download and install the free DLR SimVis Community Edition, e.g. with [https://visualization.ltx.de/](https://visualization.ltx.de/) .

-2. In your Julia **startup file** (`HOME/.julia/config/startup.jl`) include the environment variable `ENV["DLR_VISUALIZATION"] = "<path-to-library>/Visualization/Extras/SimVis"`.
-Make sure that the SimVis executable under this directory has execution rights.
-For example in Linux with command:`chmod ug+x <path-to-library>/Visualization/Extras/SimVis/linux/SimVis`
+* Set an environment variable or add it to the [startup.jl file](https://github.com/ModiaSim/Modia3D.jl/wiki/Template-for-startup.jl).
+Please, read also the [installation guide](https://github.com/ModiaSim/Modia3D.jl/wiki/Full-Installation-Guide-for-Julia,-Modia3D,-Modia).
-3. Start Julia and run one of the tests, for example\
+   * `ENV["DLR_VISUALIZATION"] = "<path-to-library>/Visualization/Extras/SimVis"`
-   `include("$(Modia3D.path)/test/Basic/PendulumWithBar1.jl")`
+   * Make sure that the SimVis executable under this directory has execution rights.
+For example in Linux with command: `chmod ug+x <path-to-library>/Visualization/Extras/SimVis/linux/SimVis`

 ## Release Notes